Sdantevie/thefront/README.md

-# sdaniel
+# Student Resource Center by Steven Daniel

-This Project was Initially Bootstrapped [Creact React App](https://github.com/facebookincubator/create-react-app).
+This Project for my Assesment was Initially Bootstrapped with [Creact React App](https://github.com/facebookincubator/create-react-app), on a Different Repo, Due to problems with the Production Build emmited from CRA, i decided to use this Webpack set-Up from another project of mine.
-The Intent was to poke Around so I ran npm run eject.<br>
-At the Moment its now a Preact App with the help of the [Preact Compat Tool](https://github.com/developit/preact-compat).
+Preact in this App is just to reduce the Size of the Bundle

 ## Available Scripts
 ### npm run build:dev